atpay/atpay_php/README.md

 ## Button Generation

 The PHP client does not currently support button generation.
-For more information,

 ## Example